lekhakpadmanabh/wwgd/README.md

 7. Editable question/answer
 8. Comments

-### Frontend

-1. Media Queries for a decent mobile version
-2. Ajax voting
-3. About Page
-4. Better typography and layout for detail views

 ### Ambitious Plans for future

 1. Argument mapping system to eliminate flimsy and casual answers
-2. A new kind of voting system and gamification
 3. For each question, identify most related text from Gandhi's corpus of publicly available works.

 ### Credits